-Traditionally, channel incentives programs have been used on a national level, using data from large geographical landscapes to influence an entire campaign.
+Traditionally, an enterprise might run a single incentive program on a national level, using data from large geographical landscapes to influence an entire campaign.

 Although using this data might be beneficial to some locations, it can actually harm a vast majority of other locations.